Anti-Hong Kong Express Rail Link movement: Reasons for opposition

-The opposition was initiated by media activists already active in high key campaigns such as the struggle for the preservation of the Star Ferry Pier in Edinburgh Place in 2006 and Queen's Pier in 2007, at the outset, only focused on saving Choi Yuen Tsuen village, which was painstakingly built by its residents over four decades.
-Yet, while the activists were working on ways to solve the problem, they found out the many inconsistencies with the government plan and finally went out to oppose the rail link as a whole.
-It was widely regarded as sacrificing the interests of the common people to a small minority of economic elites.
+The opposition was initiated by media activists already active in high key campaigns such as the struggle for the preservation of the Star Ferry Pier in Edinburgh Place in 2006 and Queen's Pier in 2007, at the outset, only focused on saving Choi Yuen Tsuen village, which was built by residents over four decades.
+Yet, while activists worked on ways to solve the problem, they found many inconsistencies with the government's plan and decided to oppose the rail link as a whole.
+The rail link was regarded as sacrificing the interests of the common people to a small minority of economic elites.

-Besides possible damage to the environment during its construction and operation, the rail link would cost HK$69.9 billion (US$9 billion), while the estimated return over 50 years is only HK$80b.
-A village along the track, Choi Yuen Tsuen, home to about 500 people, would be dismantled.
+Besides possible damage to the environment during its construction and operation, the rail link would cost HK$69.9 billion (US$9 billion), while the projected returns over 50 years would only be $80 billion.
+A village along the track, Choi Yuen Tsuen, home to about 500 people, would have to be dismantled.
 Tai Kok Tsui residents said the railway would cause unbearable noise pollution to residents in some districts and could cause a number of old buildings with poor foundations to collapse.

-A number of different groups, ranging from environmentalists to the affected villagers, oppose the project for different reasons.
-With regular demonstrations, the collection of signatures and various other forms of protest, they are trying to raise awareness among the population and to exert pressure upon the respective politicians.
+A number of different groups, ranging from environmentalists to the affected villagers, opposed the project for different reasons.
+With regular demonstrations, the collection of signatures and various other forms of protest, they attempted to raise awareness among the population and to exert pressure upon the respective politicians.
 By the end of June 2009, more than 10,000 signatures opposing plans for the railway had been collected.

 Doubts have also been cast on the official projections and plans for the national rail link.
-While the rail link is officially needed to connect to the high-speed national rail network at Shibi, Guangzhou, reports show that nearly 80% of the trains will actually end in Shenzhen.
+While the rail link was designed to connect to the high-speed national rail network at Shibi, Guangzhou, reports showed that nearly 80% of the trains would actually end in Shenzhen.
 Hong Kong's Pro-democracy camp has said that the project will only benefit developers.